comp-development/COMP/README.md

 Create your own Stripe account and get the API key for a sandbox.
 Store in `.env` as `STRIPE_SECRET_API_KEY=fill_in_your_key_here`.

+To generate promo codes/discounts, go to `Dashboard > Product Catalog > Coupons` and create a new coupon.
+Then click on that new coupon and add a promotion code.
+Distribute that promotion code to students/coaches.

 ### Eventbrite

 Create your own Eventbrite account and get an API key for your account.